micronDLA/SDK/README.md

 `./simpledemo -i <picturefile> -c <categoriesfile> -s ./instructions.bin -b <bitfile.bit>`

-`-b` option will load the specified Inference Engine bitfile into a FPGA card.
+`-b` option will load the specified DLA bitfile into a FPGA card.
 Loading the FPGA and bringing up the HMC will take at max 5 min.
 Loading the FPGA only fails when there are no FPGA cards available.
 If you find issues in loading FPGA check out [Troubleshooting](Troubleshooting.md).
-After the first run, the Inference Engine will be loaded in the FPGA card.
-The following runs will not need to load the Inference Engine bitfile anymore.
+After the first run, the DLA will be loaded in the FPGA card.
+The following runs will not need to load the DLA bitfile anymore.
-You can run the network on the Inference Engine with this command, which will find the FPGA card that was loaded with the Inference Engine:
+You can run the network on the DLA with this command, which will find the FPGA card that was loaded with the DLA:

 `./simpledemo -i <picturefile> -c <categoriesfile> -s ./instructions.bin`